iPhone 12 review: Upgrade for the camera, not 5G - KESQ

 Deciding whether — or when — to upgrade your smartphone is hard.
 Besides some attempts at swanky foldable phones, the look of smartphones hasn’t changed much in recent years.
 Most improvements, while technologically impressive, mostly feel minor to the average consumer.
 But Apple’s latest iPhone lineup has analysts predicting tons of upgrades.

-The most buzzed about feature of the iPhone 12 isn’t even something Apple created: it’s the ability to use it with the extremely fast — though still very elusive — 5G network.
+The most buzzed about feature of the iPhone 12 isn’t even something Appl created: it’s the ability to use it with the extremely fast — though still very elusive — 5G network.

 After spending some time testing two of the four new devices, the iPhone 12 and the iPhone 12 Pro, most people should consider the impressive array of camera features when deciding whether to upgrade or not.